 They make lots of things about formulas easier.
 Because instead of typing everything out, you can simply refer to cells with conditions.

-Remember how I looked for all orders that are late?
+Remember how I looked for all late orders?
 I can quickly refer to E4 with the text Late to do the same:

 The result won't differ at all: